vitesh-2002/WeatherApp-Node.js/README.md

-# Code can be found in master branch
+# WeatherApp-Node.js - master branch
-# WeatherApp-Node.js
 The code has been moved and uploaded on to the master branch so click the branch icon above and click 'master' to view the code for this application.